 The future of seniors housing: a 2021 outlook from a capital markets perspective

-The unique challenges of a global public health crisis put significant stress on seniors housing operators and owners in 2020 that may take years to fully recover.
+The unique challenges of a global public health crisis put significant stress on seniors housing operators and owners that may take years to fully recover.
 Learn more from our experts.

 Seniors housing critical piece of housing investment future despite challenges

 Amid the uncertainty of 2020, multifamily real estate portfolios as a whole outperformed expectations.
 However, seniors housing faced unique operational challenges during a pandemic particularly affecting older people.
 The government-sponsored enterprises (GSEs), Fannie Mae and Freddie Mac, were instrumental in keeping liquidity in the housing market.
-Entering 2021, the agencies continue their focus on mission-based lending to increase affordable housing, including in the seniors housing sector.
+Currently, the agencies continue their focus on mission-based lending to increase affordable housing, including in the seniors housing sector.

 Morgin Morris, senior vice president, KeyBank Real Estate Capital (KBREC) moderated a discussion on the future of seniors housing featuring Angela Mago, president, Commercial Bank and Real Estate Capital and KeyCorp executive leadership team, and Debby Jenkins, executive vice president and head of Multifamily Business, Freddie Mac.

 Looking back, real estate investment during a challenged 2020

-Though the real estate sector may see more stress throughout the recovery, the panelists said housing portfolios have been a bright spot in a difficult year.
-“During the last recession, real estate was not the darling, this time we are,” said Mago.
+Though the real estate sector may see more stress throughout the recovery, the panelists said housing portfolios were a bright spot in a difficult year.
+“During the 2008 recession, real estate was not the darling.
+This time we are,” said Mago.

 Jenkins notes that a proactive approach by the agencies and their lender networks has helped stabilize the multifamily housing market, yielding benefits for the overall economy.
 Through a forbearance program, the GSEs worked to get borrowers and operators through the crunch time of the early pandemic.
 The eviction moratorium helped keep tenants in their homes.
 Now, 70% of the loans that received forbearance are in repayment or have been paid off.